Ever wonder how to grow berries on a suburban farm?

 From time to time customers come to my farm to pick up produce or visit my operation.
 Invariably I’ll get a call as they sit in their car in front of my house: “Hi, I’m not sure we’re in the right place.
 This looks like a residential area.”
 At that point I usually come out from the back to greet and reassure them that they are indeed in the right place.
 From the front my home looks like a typical residence.
 All the action is in the back.

 My goal has been, and continues to be, to explore the model of a small-scale suburban farm, both as an income producing entity and as a contributor to the food supply.
-This model might be of interest to people in several types of circumstances:
+This model for growing berries might be of interest to people in several types of circumstances:

 1. Not everyone is lucky enough to find large, affordable acreages for farming.
 However, many of us living in the suburbs have easy access to enough land for a suburban farm.